aijony/anki-swedish-kelly/README.md

 One may [roughly](https://languagelearning.stackexchange.com/questions/3061/what-are-estimates-of-vocabulary-size-for-each-cefr-level)
 equate finishing the A1 deck to possessing the vocabulary of an A1 learner.
+This corresponds to understanding over 50% of modern Swedish for the A1 deck and nearly 75% for A2.
-Finishing the C2 deck would correspond to half the vocabulary of an educated native speaker.
+Finishing the C2 deck would correspond to half the vocabulary of an educated native speaker, but comprises over 95% of written Swedish (both formal and informal).

 ### Notes on word frequency